rubinius/rubinius/web/doc/en/tools/debugger.markdown

     debug> c
     :light_brown

-Help for the debugger commands is available by typing `help` when in the debugger.
+As shown, help for the debugger commands is available by typing `help` when in the debugger.

 ## Invoking from the Command Line